agim-jr/writeflow/README.md

 ### Community Features
 - **Share Your Work**: Post your writing (one per day after meeting 250-word goal)
 - **Engage with Others**: Like and comment system for community interaction
-- **Motivational Feed**: Stay inspired by fellow writers' achievements and posts
+- **Motivational Feed**: Stay inspired by fellow writers' achievements

----

 ## Tech Stack